maqbul/Islamic-Quotes/README.md

 # Islamic-Quotes
-Inspirational quotes from Quran, Hadith and more!
+Inspirational quotes from Quran, Hadith and more! - for scriptable app (iOS)